At All Cost: History

 The band was formed in 2003.
 They self-released the EP What is Left to Inspire? and then released the EP Shattered Dreams and Bourgeois Schemes in 2004 on The Imprint, which was a subsidiary of Fiddler Records.
-With plans to release a full-length with Fiddler the same year, it, however, fell threw as stated at a show in 2005 about how "people were arguing about how much money they were going to make..
+With plans to release a full-length with Fiddler the same year, it, however, fell through as stated at a show in 2005 about how "people were arguing about how much money they were going to make..
 We just want to make music."
-Therefore, posting the album, entitled The Streets Are Alive, to the internet and letting fans download it for free.
+Therefore, posting the album, entitled The Streets Are Alive, online and letting fans download it for free.

-A few months later the band signed to the label Combat Records in 2005 and released the album It's Time to Decide.
+A few months later, the band signed to the label Combat Records in 2005 and released the album It's Time to Decide.
 They released three music videos from the album, with the lead single "Death to Distraction" being played on Headbangers Ball on MTV2.
 The two other videos were for the songs "Right Now" and "The Irony".
-The band then signed to Century Media in 2007 and released the album Circle of Demons with the title-track being the lead single.
+The band then signed to Century Media in 2007 and released the album Circle of Demons, with the title track as the lead single.
 A video was done for it and was played on Headbangers Ball as well.

 Throughout these years, the band embarked on national tours with bands such as Norma Jean, Still Remains, The Jonbenet, Dead to Fall, and more.
-Their music can be described as metalcore, groove metal, or as coined by their guitarist Trey Ramirez once at a show, "epic dance metal".
+Their music can be described as metalcore, groove metal, or, as coined by their guitarist, Trey Ramirez, once at a show, "epic dance metal".
 They brought elements of hardcore, metal, and dance music to their songs.
 Plus, vocalist Andrew Collins uses an auto-tune microphone and keyboard at live shows.